v6d-io/v6d/modules/graph/README.rst

   to read the given sources as vineyard streams first, and pass the stream as :code:`vineyard://<object_id_string>` as :code:`data_path` to the loader.

-- Option 2: onfigure the arrow dependency that used to build the vineyard-graph-loader to support S3 and HDFS with `extra cmake flags <https://arrow.apache.org/docs/developers/cpp/building.html#optional-components>`_.
+- Option 2: configure the arrow dependency that used to build the vineyard-graph-loader to support S3 and HDFS with `extra cmake flags <https://arrow.apache.org/docs/developers/cpp/building.html#optional-components>`_.

 Read Options